gardener/documentation/website/documentation/contribute/documentation/adding-existing-documentation/_index.md

 ```

 This short code snippet adds a whole repository worth of content and contains examples of some of the most important elements:
-- `- dir: <dir-name>` - the name of the directory in the navigation path; must correspond to the folder name if it already exists in the main repo
+- `- dir: <dir-name>` - the name of the directory in the navigation path
 - `structure:` - required after using `dir`; shows that the following lines contain a file structure
-- `- file: _index.md` - creates an index file
+- `- file: _index.md` - the content will be a single file; also creates an index file
-- `frontmatter:` - allows for manual setting/overwriting of the various properties a file can have; for examples, see the [Style Guide](../style-guide/_index.md#front-matter)
+- `frontmatter:` - allows for manual setting/overwriting of the various properties a file can have
-- `source: <link>` - where the content is located; in this case, a single file
+- `source: <link>` - where the content for the `file` element is located
-- `- fileTree: <link>` - where the content is located; in this case, a whole folder
+- `- fileTree: <link>` - the content will be a whole folder; also gives the location of the content

+Check the [Notes and Tips](#notes-and-tips) section for useful advice when making changes to the manifest files.

 ## Adding Existing Documentation